PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling: Introduction

-We conducted comprehensive experiments on LongBench~\cite{bai2023longbench} using 17 datasets across various tasks and domains with two backbone models (LLaMa-3-8B and Mistral-7B~\cite{jiang2023mistral}).
-Results indicate that PyramidKV maintains performance using just 12.0\% KV cache and excels in extreme conditions with only 0.7\% KV cache retained.
-Moreover, \method outperforms baseline models (H2O~\cite{zhang2024h2o}, SnapKV~\cite{li2024snapkv}, StreamingLLM~\cite{xiao2023efficient}) across all tested cache sizes (64, 96, 128, 256, 512), with its advantages most pronounced at smaller cache sizes.
-Additionally, in the Needle In A Haystack experiment, \method notably sustains the long-context comprehension of LLMs better than competing methods, contributing to its superior performance in LongBench.
+We conducted comprehensive experiments on LongBench~\citep{bai2023longbench} using 17 datasets across various tasks and domains with three backbone models (LLaMa-3-8B-Instruct, LLaMa-3-70B-Instruct and Mistral-7B~\citep{jiang2023mistral}).
+The results show that \method preserves performance using just 12.0\% of the KV cache (KV Cache size = 2048) on the LongBench benchmark and significantly outperforms other methods in extreme conditions, retaining only 0.7\% of the KV cache.
+Moreover, \method outperforms baseline models (H2O~\citep{zhang2024h2o}, SnapKV~\citep{li2024snapkv}, StreamingLLM~\citep{xiao2023efficient}) across all tested cache sizes (64, 96, 128, 256), with its advantages most pronounced at smaller cache sizes.
+In the Needle In A Haystack experiment, \method effectively maintains the long-context comprehension in LLMs, outperforming than competing methods.
+Remarkably, with \method, retaining only 128 KV cache entries allows the LLaMa-3-70B-Instruct model to achieve 100.0 Acc. performance, matching the performance of a full KV cache.